lionralfs/tal-jsx/README.md

 <Carousel lengths={300}>...</Carousel>
 ```

+## Events

+To bind event listeners to widgets, you can use one (or more) of the following attributes:

+* onClick
+* onKeyDown
+* onKeyPress
+* onKeyUp
+* onSelectedItemChange
+* onFocus
+* onFocusDelay
+* onBlur
+* onBeforeDataBind
+* onDataBound
+* onDataBindingError
+* onBeforeAlign
+* onAfterAlign
+* onBeforeSelectedItemChange
+* onSelectedItemChange

 ## DOM JSX

 You can also use real DOM JSX inside a `<Label>` without having to specify anything.
 For example: